mj-hwang/RescueBot/README.md

-# RescueBot: AA 274A Group 34
+# Codebase for RescueBot: AA 274A Group 34

 This contains a _starting point_ for your final project.
 Below are _brief_ descriptions of the code.
 You are strongly encouraged to take a closer look into